meteor/meteor/content/react.md

 For example, in the Todos example app, we have a `ListPage` component, which renders list metadata and the tasks in the list.
 In order to do so, it needs to [subscribe](data-loading.html#subscriptions) to the `todos.inList` publication, check that subscription's readiness, then fetch the list of todos from the `Todos` collection.

 It also needs to be responsive to reactive changes in the state of those actions (for instance if a todo changes due to the action of another user).
-All this data loading complexity is a typical use-case for a container-presentational component split, and the `withTracker` function makes it simple to do this.
+All this data loading complexity is a typical use-case for a container-presentational component split, and the `withTracker` function makes this possible.

-We simply define the `ListPage` component as a presentational component that expects its data to be passed in using React `props`:
+We define the `ListPage` component as a presentational component that expects its data to be passed in using React `props`:

 ```jsx
 import React from 'react';